 Non-Degree Student is a student who enrolls in courses but does not wish to seek a degree.
 Students enrolling with this status are not eligible for federal financial aid and may not exceed a total of 12 semester hours of undergraduate credit.

 Orientation consists of events planned to help students adjust to college life.
-CONNECT is MSU’s orientation program for new freshmen and transfers.
+CONNECT is MSU’s orientation program for new freshmen and transfers where new students also register for classes.

 Peer Tutors are MSU students who have a cumulative GPA of 3.0 or better and have received a grade of "B+" or better in the course in which they wish to tutor.
 Peer Tutors work closely with other students to help them achieve positive outcomes in their academic careers and empower them to become independent learners.